Combination

 Here are the temperature differences measured in Bob's tests of the various units.

 As stated above, the factory heads that came stock on the turbo Regals have the same ports as the naturally aspirated heads and were not designed for high performance.
 With a small turbo, however, they work quite well.
 The turbo pushes the additional air thru them without significant resistance and the small ports are not a real bottleneck in the greater scheme of things.
-Once larger turbos are used, the small ports begin to provide serious hinderance to the flow potential of the turbo.
+Once larger turbos are used, the small ports begin to provide serious hindrance to the flow potential of the turbo.
 See my analogy above comparing funnel sizes.

 Small ports provide good velocity and throttle response when the engine is not under boost and are good for both performance and fuel economy.

 Daily drivers don't need, or benefit from, significant metal removed from the ports, but they do respond well to pocket porting and cleaning up the short side radii of the intakes entering the pocket.
-Normal clean up and port matching along with the aforementioned work will deliver 85% of the performance of a $1200 set of commercially done heads-particularly for those trying to run in the 11s while maintaining low speed performance and fuel economy.
+Normal clean up and port matching along with the aforementioned work will deliver 85% of the performance of a $1200 set of commercially done heads-particularly for those running in the 11s while maintaining low speed performance and fuel economy.
 One has the option of doing his own work, having them done by a professional, or looking for a used set from someone moving up to a set of aluminum heads.

 Cast iron factory heads have often run into the nines and a full blown set of fully ported commercial heads are certainly adequate for running into the tens if the rest of the combo matches up well.

-I consider a set of mild iron heads as very helpful on any engine that has a TA-49 or larger if it typically runs above 20 psi of boost on 93 and alky, or race gas.
+I consider a set of mild iron heads as very helpful on any engine that has a TA-49 or larger if it typically runs much above 20 psi of boost on 93 and alky, or race gas.
 There is very little downside if the porting was done properly...
 Properly meaning reasonable sized ports and consistency between cylinders.
-Lots of performance improvement for a reasonable expenditure of money makes them attractive to me and they are not instantly obsoleted when larger turbos, etc. are added to the combination.
+Lots of performance improvement for a reasonable expenditure of money makes them attractive to me and they are not instantly obsolete when larger turbos, etc. are added to the combination.

 The stock intake is fairly well designed and aftermarket units don't provide much, if any, performance gains for stock blocks.
 Port matching to the heads won't do any harm, but, may not provide measurable performance gains, either.
+Once one is approaching the Nines, larger probably helps to some degree.

 The weakness in the stock manifold comes in air distribution and the problem probably lies more within the physics of the plenum design.
 Air entering the throttlebody, and into the plenum, tends to travel to the rear of the intake and is biased toward ports five and six.
 As a consequence, these two ports tend to run leaner than the other four.